fernandam93/epiclocks_cancer/README.md

 ## Step 3: Run two-sample MR analysis

-**Now that we have our exposure and outcome datasets, we can run the two-sample MR analysis.
+**Once our exposure and outcome datasets were ready, we ran the two-sample MR analysis.
 We did this separately for FinnGen, UK Biobank and international consortiums.
-We also ran the analysis for cancer subtypes in international consortiums**
+We also ran the analysis for cancer subtypes in international consortiums.**

 3.1_run_2SMR_for_FinnGen.R